Belval/TextRecognitionDataGenerator/README.md

 ## Create images with Chinese text

 It is simple!
-Just do `python run.py -l cn -c 1000 -w 5`!
+Just do `python run.py -l cn -c 1000 -w 5 --fonts fonts/cn`!

 Generated texts come both in simplified and traditional Chinese scripts.
 You may have to edit `texts/cn.txt` to include some meaningful words instead of random glyphs.